michalroots/michalroots.github.io/_posts/2022-05-01-personal-website-flow-full.md

 I just published a 911 words article in 20 minutes or so.
 That's a second thing I published today.

 Hey, I might tweet it, just for the laughs.
-I feel like it's something that [Rob] would appreciate.
+I feel like it's something that [Rob](https://twitter.com/ungatedcreative){:target="_blank"} would appreciate.

 As I get ready to copy the link so I can place it into the tweet, I start reading the published article.
 Perfect - I'll catch some basic spelling mistakes and small shit like that.
 I won't bother with deep proof reading, images or links.